Topological interface states -- a possible path towards a Landau-level laser in the THz regime: Possible realization in crystals

 This implies a the transition rate \cite{morimoto08}

 in terms of the fine-structure constant $\alpha=1/137$, if we consider dipolar light coupling.
 This is roughly a factor of four smaller than in graphene due to the reduced Fermi velocity $v$.
 Notice that interaction-induced decay processes take place at much shorter time scales, typically in the fs range.
-In the case of almost resonant levels, as discussed in the previous section [see \textit{e.g.} the levels $(m=1,n=0)$ and $(m=0,n=1)$ in Fig. \ref{fig:02}(a) and (b)], the decay rate from the higher to the lower level is on the order of \cite{wang15}
+In the case of almost resonant levels, as discussed in the previous section [see \textit{e.g.} the levels $(m=1,n=0)$ and $(m=0,n=1)$ in Fig. \ref{fig:02}(a) and (b)], Fermi's golden rule indicates that the decay rate from the higher to the lower level is on the order of \cite{wang15}

 where $\epsilon$ is the dielectric constant of the host material.
+Here, $\langle m=1,n=0|V_C|m=0,n=1\rangle\sim e^2/\epsilon l_B$ is, apart from a possible numerical prefactor, the Coulomb-interaction matrix element between the states associated with the two almost resonant levels (of energy difference $\Delta E$), and

+is the distribution, which may approximated by a Lorentzian with a typical width given by the dephasing time $\tau$ and that reduces to a Dirac peak in the limit $\tau\rightarrow \infty$.

-Finally, one should notice that the $(m=1,n=1)$ level, used \textit{e.g.} in the above four-level scheme, can also be brought into close energetic vicinity of the bottom of the \textit{bulk} conduction band.
-While the schemes discussed above in terms of resonant pumping in a specific geometry require themselves a THz source, one might then alternatively use the conduction band as a target of pulsed or continuous pumping at higher energies and rely on rapid decay processes towards the band bottom, which then serves as a reservoir for the $(m=1,n=1)$ level.
+One should also notice that the $(m=1,n=1)$ level, used \textit{e.g.} in the above four-level scheme, can also be brought into close energetic vicinity of the bottom of the \textit{bulk} conduction band at $\Delta\sim 45...100$ meV.
+While the schemes discussed above in terms of resonant pumping in a specific geometry require themselves a THz source, one might then alternatively use the bulk conduction band as a target of pulsed or continuous pumping at higher energies and rely on rapid decay processes towards the band bottom, which then serves as a reservoir for the $(m=1,n=1)$ level.
 However, to test this possibility, one would need to rely on a decay towards this target level at the interface that is more rapid than the bulk recombination.
-The quantitative study of these decay processes is beyond the scope of the present paper.
+Being aware of the relevance of a detailed balance equation for the involved transition rates and quantitative evaluation of the latter, such a quantitative study is nevertheless beyond the scope of the present paper and left for future investigations.

+Let us finally mention the role of the topological-insulator surface opposite to the active interface investigated here.
+While the latter is grown such as to provide a smooth interface, the former is considered as sharp so that it does not host VP states.
+However, it necessarily hosts a chiral surface state that, in the presence of the perpendicular magnetic field, might in principle absorb photons via LL transitions $(m=0,n)\rightarrow (m=0,\pm n\pm 1)$ that have previously been generated in the active interface within the Faraday geometry.
+In order to avoid such unwanted reabsorption, one needs to passivate the surface by a judicious choice of the Fermi level.
+This can, \textit{e.g.}, be achieved by a gate or probably more realistically by chemical electron doping with the help of adatoms so that an absorption to the level $(m=0,n=0)$ becomes Pauli-blocked in the schemes discussed above.